crossfield/streak-android-sdk/README.md

             </intent-filter>
         </activity>

-  - Add the deep link scheme into your resources: (you can choose your 'scheme', ask your PrePlay contact for more information about how to choose one)
+  - Add the deep link scheme into your resources: (you can choose your 'scheme' or ask your PrePlay contact for more information about how to choose one)

         <string name="preplay_streak_scheme">your_deep_link_scheme</string>